Fed Forecasts Multiple Rate Hikes for Coming Year

 The Federal Open Market Committee’s moves, approved unanimously, represent a substantial adjustment to policy that has been the loosest in its 108-year history.
 The post-meeting statement noted the impact from inflation.

-“Supply and demand imbalances related to the pandemic and the reopening of the have continued to contribute to elevated levels of inflation,” the statement said.
+“Supply and demand imbalances related to the pandemic and the reopening of the economy have continued to contribute to elevated levels of inflation,” the statement said.

 SEE ALSO: Inflation Surges at Fastest Rate in Decades, Just in Time for the Holidays